 Download free plans of this charming wooden toy airplane (file size 0.7Mb.)

 The file contains full size templates and step by step building instructions.

-This toy airplane can easily be made with the kind of tools the average home handyman already has:
+This wooden toy airplane can easily be made with the kind of tools the average home handyman already has:

 This is a list of tools that may be considered to be optional.
 They are not essential for completing the project, but they do make certain tasks much easier which adds to the enjoyment of woodworking.

 If you have access to a wood turning lathe, you could make the fuselage in the round, so to speak, instead of the profile cut-out as shown.

 You can make your own wooden wheels or buy them ready made.

 There is not a lot of wood in this wooden toy airplane, and you probably have a few pieces left over from another project.
 This is what you will need: